Things to Do in Austria in January

 Advantages

-- Peak ski season with 150-200cm (59-79 inches) of powder snow at major resorts like St. Anton and Kitzbühel - conditions are absolutely perfect
+- Peak ski season with 200-300 cm (79-118 inches) of snow base at resorts like St. Anton and Kitzbühel - conditions are genuinely excellent, not just passable

 Considerations